 If you have not yet set up Jira integration with FireHydrant, refer to the following documents instead:

-Note: We do not support required custom Jira fields at this time.
-If you'd like to use our integration with a Jira project that has required custom fields, you’ll need to remove them.
+Note: If you'd like to use our integration with a Jira project that has required custom fields, there are additional steps outlined in this document.

 Access the integration settings for your configured Jira Cloud or Server integration.
 Under Projects, for each Jira project you want to be available to FireHydrant users: